-The Department of Residential Life/Housing's purpose is to provide accommodations and experiences which will complement each student's academic experience.
+The Department of Residential Life/Housing's purpose is to provide accommodations and experiences, which will complement each student's academic experience.
 To be successful, the Department endorses a system of order to promote academic development, social maturity, spiritual enrichment, and personal improvement.
-Students are responsible for rules outlined in the "Tiger Bulletin," the Grambling State University "Student Handbook", notices sent to their rooms, and in floor and hall meetings conducted throughout the semester/sessions.
-Residence Hall Meetings are MANDATORY.
+Students are responsible for regulations outlined in this bulletin, in the Grambling State University Student Handbook, notices sent to their rooms, and in floor and hall meetings.
+Residential Hall Meetings are MANDATORY.
 Missing meetings will result in a \$25 fine.